Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 Types of Competitive Landscape Slides#

 Different competitive situations call for different visual formats.
-Here's when to use each.
+Here are the three most effective options.

 The 2x2 Matrix (Magic Quadrant)#